sigma-db/core/README.md

 * Since the project is written in [TypeScript](https://www.typescriptlang.org/), it needs to be *transpiled* into JavaScript first.
 To this end, download and install the TypeScript compiler using `npm install -g typescript`.

 ### Build
-* Change into the project directory and build the project with `tsc --target ES2015 --module CommonJS --outDir dist src/app.ts`.
-This will generate corresponding JavaScript files which Node.js can natively execute.
+* To build the library and the accompanying sample applications, run `tsc --target ES2015 --module CommonJS --outDir dist samples/bowtie.ts`.

 ### Run
-* Start the sample application with `node dist/app.js`.
+* Run the sample application using `node dist/samples/bowtie.js`.

 ## Example
 The following script creates a database *D* with three relations *R*, *S* and *T*, each of which with some tuples over the domain *[0, 1024)*, and a *bowtie*-query *Q* which is then executed on *D*.